 Tips for teaching yourself music 1

 Music has a universal language.
 It speaks to the soul and can translate any emotion.
 We all have a list of our all-time favorites or some genre that always gets us going.
 And it forms an intrinsic part of our lives- listening to the radio in the car, attending the concert of your favorite singer or band, working out to rock beats.
-This inspires many people to write their own songs or play their favorite instruments.
-However, learning a new musical instrument is no easy task especially if you have never played one before and don’t know where to start.
+This inspires many people to write their songs or play their favorite instruments.
+However, learning a new musical instrument is no easy task, especially if you have never played one before and don’t know where to start.
 Below are some tips which can help nurture your passion for music-

 teaching yourself music